 For all students who have applied and been approved for an Infectious Disease elective rotation—or residents, you must watch the following videos (please click links below) prior to beginning your rotation in our division: [Note: To play the video, click on the link(s) below, then click on the puzzle piece.]

 - Video Presentation – "Introduction to the Petersen HIV Clinic"

-In all three cases above and with providers in the broader clinical community across the state, trainees have access to education and training resources of the Arizona AETC—which is hosted at the UA through the Division of Infectious Diseases.
-The center is funded through a federal grant and is the local partner of the Pacific AIDS Education and Training Center, which is based at the University of California - San Francisco.
+In all three cases above and with providers in the broader clinical community across the state, trainees have access to education and training resources of the Pacific AETC — which is hosted at the UA through the Division of Infectious Diseases.
+The center is funded through a federal grant and is the local partner of the Pacific AIDS Education and Training Center, which is based at the University of California – San Francisco.